FAQ: Online Format

 No, the academy sets up the student's school calendar at the beginning of the school year based upon the students courses.
 Based on this calendar, the computer will divide the entire course into a lesson plan.

 How much time does the student have to finish the school year?

 Each student is given a maximum of one calendar year (12 months) to complete one school year's course work.

 Is it better to have two computers if there are two Academy students in the same family?

 If you have two (or more) students working in our computer-based courses, it makes it easier for your students to have two (or more) computers, but it is not required.
 If there will be two students working on one computer, we recommend having one student complete his or her work in the morning, and the other in the afternoon.
 If there are more than two students in the same family enrolled in the Academy, an additional computer is required.

 When can my student start?

-You can enroll your student(s) any day of the year.
+You can enroll your student(s) every two weeks throughout the year, excluding holidays.
 Our flexible program accommodates students at any time of the year - enroll when it's convenient for your student.

 How long does the enrollment process take?